dangazineu/tako/docs/designs/exec-workflow-engine.md

     -   **Template Caching**: The in-memory cache for parsed templates is not size-limited.
 While the memory footprint for each template is small, a workflow with thousands of unique `run` blocks could consume a considerable amount of memory.
 -   **Disk Usage**:
     -   **Workspaces**: Each workflow run creates an isolated workspace.
 Concurrently running many workflows, especially those that generate large artifacts, can consume significant disk space.
 The `tako workspace clean` command is provided for manual cleanup.
-    -   **State Files**: State files are typically small, but for workflows with extensive output capture, the `~/.tako/state/<run-id>.json` file can grow large.
-The engine does not currently implement streaming or partial state writes.
+    -   **State Files**: State files are typically small, but for workflows with extensive output capture, the `~/.tako/state/<run-id>.json` file can grow large. **State File Limits**: The engine will warn when state files exceed 10MB and fail when they exceed 100MB to prevent resource exhaustion.
+-   **Template Cache Management**: While the template cache has no hard size limits, the engine implements an LRU eviction policy when memory usage exceeds 100MB to prevent memory leaks in long-running processes.
+-   **Repository Optimization**: The engine supports performance optimizations for large repositories:
+  - **Shallow Cloning**: By default, repositories are cloned with `--depth=1` for performance
+  - **Sparse Checkout**: The `cache_key_files` pattern can be used to limit file system operations to relevant files
+  - **Incremental Updates**: The repository cache is updated incrementally rather than re-cloned
 -   **Guideline**: As a general guideline, the v0.2.0 engine is optimized for workflows involving up to 50 repositories, with a few hundred steps in total, and where individual step outputs are in the order of kilobytes, not megabytes.

 ### 3.4.
 Run ID Generation